Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

 Today, the ``table of results'' in a computer vision paper fulfills a central function in both the written argument and the peer review process: evaluation.
 When proposing a new method for solving a vision problem, the authors must demonstrate that it works at least as well, if not better than, ``SOTA'' (state-of-the-art) existing methods.
 These tables often contain the values of standard evaluation metrics computed on a benchmark dataset, like top-1 or top-5 accuracy on the ImageNet test set~\cite{deng2009imagenet} for image classification or mean average precision on the MS-COCO test set~\cite{lin2014microsoft} for object detection.

+While it is tempting to treat these tables as textual content, their effect on the paper, we argue, is primarily visual.
 A key feature of these tables is that they put the best result, which is almost always from the author's proposed method, in bold.
 This design feature is essential for readability, as a large table full of numbers is very difficult to interpret.
 These tables will sometimes also use arrows to indicate whether a column displays a metric where higher or lower numbers indicate better performance.
 More recently, as these tables have become more complex, authors have developed other readability innovations, like using colored numbers and subscripted or parenthetical percent improvements (Figure \ref{fig:table_examples} (e)).
+These innovations serve to further visualize the quantified value of the paper's contribution.

 But all of this was not the case a few decades ago.
-The vast majority of computer vision papers from the 1980s and 1990s rely on mathematical arguments based on pinhole camera geometry and do not contain any quantitative results.
+The vast majority of computer vision papers from the 1980s and 1990s rely on mathematical arguments based on, for example, pinhole camera geometry and do not contain any quantitative results.
 Empirical evaluation, if included at all, was primarily qualitative, in the form of figures showing sample results.
 As P8 explains, she had a combination of quantitative and qualitative evaluation in her paper from 2003, which was unusual: \textit{``quantitative evaluation, you know, back in 2003 was still kind of in its infancy...I'm not sure that this [2003] paper has basically any comparison to competing methods which probably would be required today.''} P3 explains that he was primarily concerned in 1990 with showing test examples to demonstrate his algorithm's effective handling of edge cases.
 P9 explains that in 1999, showing example output of his system was sufficient: \textit{``instead of [Amazon] Mechanical Turk you just have the reviewers just eyeball the images.''} In the satirical 2010 ``Paper Gestalt''~\cite{von2010paper} paper, which attempts to use computer vision methods to distinguish between good and bad papers, large confusing tables were identified as a key feature of \emph{bad} papers, not an essential feature of good ones.